How To Check a Solicitor’s Record

 Glass

-With over 200,000 solicitors in the UK how can you be sure that the solicitor you're hiring is the real deal and not some smooth-talking wannabe in a fancy suit?
+Which begs the question: how can you be sure that the solicitor you're hiring is the real deal and not some smooth-talking wannabe in a fancy suit?

-In this article, we'll delve into why you should always check a solicitor's record before engaging their services, how you can use the SRA register to verify the qualifications of a solicitor, and how to understand the information you find.
+In this article, we'll explore why you should always check a solicitor's record before working with them, their services, how you can use the SRA register to verify the qualifications of a solicitor, and how to understand the information you find.
 Newly armed with your solicitor checking powers, you'll be able to check credentials quicker than a solicitor can shout "objection!"

 Why you should check a solicitor's record

-Where can I get information about a record?
+Where can I get information about a solicitor's record?

 How to check a solicitor's record on the SRA website